 The Daniel P. Thomas Material Recovery Facility (MRF) serves as the cornerstone for recycling efforts for the municipalities in the Refuse Disposal District #1.
-The facility processed 76,314 tons of recyclables in 2011.
-Revenue from the sale of recyclables (an 80 percent share, as per contract agreement with City Carting) was $9,283,524.
+The facility processed 72,000 tons of recyclables in 2013.
+Revenue from the sale of recyclables (an 80 percent share, as per contract agreement with City Carting) was over $5,000,000.

 The MRF Education and Conference Center, located inside the facility, allows visitors to observe the operation of a garbage and recyclables transfer station.
-An educational tour program is available for schools, scout troops, business people, private citizens and anyone else interested in how the county’s Material Recovery Facility, one of the nation’s premier recycling facilities, operates.
-The MRF Education and Conference Center attracted over 6,000 visitors in 2010, including thousands of students from schools throughout Westchester.
+In 2014, a Recycled Material Art Gallery was installed in the Education Center.
+Groups can tour the MRF and new Recycled Material Art Gallery in the county's educational tour program, which is available for schools, scout troops, business people, private citizens and anyone else interested in how one of the nation’s premier recycling facilities, operates.
+The MRF Education Center and Recycled Material Art Gallery attracts up to 6,000 visitors each year, including thousands of students from schools throughout Westchester.
 Professionals and special interest groups also used the Conference Center throughout the year for meetings.

 Tours to the Education Center of the Westchester County Material Recovery Facility (MRF) in Yonkers are fun, educational, free of charge and suitable for students of all ages.